tari/83pa28d/lesson/day03.md

 Text constants are discernable from string constants in that they aren't flanked by quotation marks.
 Text constants are used by the assembler to create the program.
 You can think of the entire source file as a text constant.
-Of course, I'm just telling you this for trivia.

 ## Manifest Constants

 A manifest constant is a stand-in for a literal constant.
 You can assign a literal constant to a valid TASM symbol, and at every place that symbol is encountered it is replaced with the literal constant associated with it.
-Maybe I should tell you what a "valid TASM symbol" is.
-It's a sequence of characters such that:
+A "valid TASM symbol" is a sequence of characters such that:

   * It is comprised of letters, digits, underscores, and periods.
   * It is a maximum of 32 characters long.